Caveman cartoonist Victor Hamlin worked as an oilfield cartographer in Permian Basin.

 Once called a West Texas “petroleum graveyard,” the first Permian Basin oilfield was discovered in 1920 in Mitchell County.
 Map of 2023 oil and natural gas fields courtesy Texas Railroad Commission.

-By the end of 2022, the Permian Basin accounted for nearly 40 percent of all oil production in the United States and nearly 15 percent of U.S. natural gas production, according to the Texas Railroad Commission (RRC).
+The Permian Basin at the end of 2022 accounted for nearly 40 percent of all U.S. oil production and nearly 15 percent of natural gas production, according to the Texas Railroad Commission (RRC).

 Oilfield Cartographer

-According to comic-strip historian Mike Hanlon, the young cartoonist from from Perry, Iowa, came up with the idea for Alley Oop while working in the Permian Basin oilfields.
+Permian Basin discoveries also attracted Victor Hamlin, a young cartoonist from Perry, Iowa.
 Hamlin, who reportedly witnessed the first oil gusher at Iraan, had been hired by an oil company as a cartographer making site maps.
+His work led to the creation of Alley Oop, according to comic-strip historian Mike Hanlon.

-As the Iraan grew in the late 1920s, Hamlin worked in the new West Texas oilfields.
-“He could watch dinosaur bones being removed by the steam shovels and scrapers as they cleared the sites for drilling, wells, and pumps,” Hanlon explained in “The Man Who Walked With Dinosaurs.”.
+As West Texas and Iraan grew in the late 1920s, Hamlin worked long hours in Permian Basin oilfields.
+“He could watch dinosaur bones being removed by the steam shovels and scrapers as they cleared the sites for drilling, wells, and pumps,” Hanlon explained in “The Man Who Walked With Dinosaurs.”

 Singing Alley Oop Oop

-With improved drilling and oil recovery techniques, production from Yates oil wells has continued.
-By the beginning the 21 century, the field was estimated to have one billion barrels of recoverable oil remaining.
-Tourists visiting West Texas can take a break at the Alley Opp RV Park on the northwest edge of Iraan.
+With improved 21st century drilling and oil recovery techniques, production from the Yates field has continued — with millions of barrels of recoverable oil remaining.
+Meanwhile, West Texas travelers have discovered the Alley Oop R.V.
+Park at the northwest edge of Iraan.

 _______________________